 - Carers and other family members may also struggle with feelings of shame, guilt and anger resulting in increased feelings of caregiver burden.

 Mum & Stigma

-During Mum’s illness I also came across many examples of stigma including:
+Although Mum herself had a very stigmatized view of dementia I also came across many examples of stigma throughout Mum’s illness including:

 - People talking to her like she was a three year old or talking over or through her like she wasn’t there.